-Below is the text of the “Common Market 2.0” paper put forward by the “Norway Plus Group” of MPs as a possible compromise on Brexit, with my comments inserted in red.
+Below is the revised text of the “Common Market 2.0” paper put forward on 23 March by the “Norway Plus Group” of MPs (an informal cross-party grouping) as a possible compromise on Brexit, with my comments inserted in red.

-The central dilemma of Brexit is that Britain, if it goes ahead with it, must choose between:
+These revisions do not resolve the central dilemma of Brexit, which is that Britain, if it goes ahead with it, must choose between:

 - a distant relationship with the EU (outside the customs union and single market), with a significant economic cost

 - or a close relationship (inside the customs union and single market), but then having to follow rules on which, as a non-member, it no longer has much of a say.

 This proposal comes down on the latter side, but with a number of questionable claims, which I query in my comments.

 The UK is a great country with a deep and proud history.
 Yet, one thing most will probably agree on, we aren’t exactly covering ourselves in glory right now.
 In fact much of the public feel quite alarmed at the seeming mess we have got ourselves into with Brexit.
 Many are fed up to the back teeth of hearing about all the endless “Groundhog Day” twists and turns.
 Indeed, over five million have signed a “Revoke Brexit” petition to Parliament to call the whole thing off.
 The only way out of this mess is to take a new approach.
 Politicians of all parties need to work together to deliver a sensible Brexit deal.